Water Dripping From AC Vent

 7 Reasons Water Is Dripping From Your AC Vent

 The problem: The air filter is dirty.
-Air filters are one of the most important components of your air conditioning system, without them, excess debris within the air ducts of your system would infiltrate the rooms in your home.
+Air filters are one of the most important components of your air conditioning system.
+Without them, excess debris within the air ducts of your system would infiltrate the rooms in your home.
 Over time, the air filter collects a significant amount of debris and needs to be changed.
-When a dirty air filter is left in place, it can become so clogged it causes your air conditioner to freeze up, which will cause water to drip from the vent.
+When a dirty air filter is left in place, it can become so clogged that it impedes airflow and causes your air conditioner to freeze up, which will cause water to drip from the vent.

 The solution: If the amount of frost is minimal, changing the air filter should resolve the problem.
 Place a clean air filter in the system and remember to change it regularly.